This tutorial demonstrates workflows using custom transformers and manual

 5. Configure the Flow App Permissions

-FME Flow does not extend access to dependent web and database connections by default.
+FME Flow does not, by default, extend access to dependent web and database connections.
 Therefore, we must manually grant the app permission to use the Cityworks Web Connection.

 Click on the Admin icon at the top right of the FME Flow web interface, and choose Manage Tokens from the dropdown.